rikulo/rikulo-docs/stream/RSP/Standard_Tags/script.md

 It specifies whether to generate an additional `SCRIPT` tag to load the bootstrap JavaScript code: `/packages/browser/dart.js` if necessary.

 You can turn it off if you'd like to multiple Dart script files in one page -- one of them requires the bootstrap JavaScript code.

+##The Versioning of the JavaScript and Dart Files

+To have the browser to reload the JavaScript (and Dart) files automatically, you can insert a version into the URL.
+It can be done easily by assigning a version number to [StreamServer.uriVersionPrefix](api:stream):

+    server.uriVersionPrefix = "/12345678"; //must start with /

+Then, the given prefix will be added to the generated URL.
+Furthermore, it is transparent to the application (the URI mapping needs not to be changed).